ocelot-cloud/docs/content/docs/overview/features.md

 ### Users

-Create user accounts and assign them to friends, co-workers, etc. so they can access the apps.
+Create user accounts and assign them to other people to grant them access to the apps.

 ### OIDC Server